Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/world.rst

              Multiple Importance Sample On.

 Map Resolution
-   Sets the resolution of the 'Multiple Importance Sample' map.
+   Sets the resolution of the importance map.
-   Higher values may produce less noise when using high-res images, but will take up more memory and render slightly slower.
+   A higher resolution will better detect small features in the map and give more accurate sampling. but conversely will take up more memory and render slightly slower.
+   Higher values also may produce less noise when using high-res images.
 Max Bounces
    Maximal number of bounces the background light will contribute to the render.